jvdmr/mod_evasive/README.md

 If this value is set, the system command specified will be executed whenever an IP address becomes blacklisted.
 This is designed to enable system calls to ip filter or other tools.
 A locking mechanism using /tmp prevents continuous system calls.
-Use %s to denote the IP address of the blacklisted IP.
+Use first %s to denote the IP address and second %s to get the last requested URI of the blacklisted IP.

 ## DOSLogDir